kiddjsh/github.io/README.md

 Currently in PROTOTYPE.
 Uses an email validation to ensure the symbol @ is used.
 Uses the PHP mail() function to send emails.
 With the PHP mail() function, emails are sent directly to my web server, to an email account that was created within cPanel, hosted on my server, that uses a local mail exchanger.

 # Known Issues
  - !NEW!
-The page display has UNEXPECTEDLY changed with the right position displaying right, not left.
+There is a new issue with the portfolio column content now displaying as an overlay, over the black background, in the hamMenu
-     - Fixed in DEBUGGER, GITHUB PAGES & CPANEL still offset
+ - !NEW!
      - Researching Error @ Line 35 of index.html Form elements must have labels: Form element does not have an explicit <label> Element has no title attribute Element has no placeholder attribute
- - !NEW!
-There is a new issue with the column content now displaying as a overlay in the hamMenu
+ - There are known site functionality issues while using the Firefox Web Browser
  - There is a known issue with the hamburger menu__menu box closeNav() where it doesn't close properly during onClick()
  - There is a known issue where the hamburger menu disappears during closeNav() and autoscroll during hyperlink
  - There is known issue with the images in the left column, when hovered, display behind the images in the right